 From fatigue to chills, Lyme disease can manifest a little differently in each person.
 Luckily, medical professionals have created protocols to detect and treat this tickborne disease.

-If you suspect you “caught the bug”, keep reading to learn how is Lyme disease diagnosed.
+If you suspect you “caught the bug”, keep reading to learn how is Lyme disease diagnosed and how a Lyme disease blood test can help.

 Passed from tick to human, Lyme disease is a bacterial infection.
 In 2019, the CDC reported 34,945 cases of Lyme disease—more than two-thirds of total tick-borne illness cases.